composer/composer/doc/01-basic-usage.md

 are maintaining a library, this would make it really easy to split it up into smaller decoupled parts.

-If you don't know what to use as a vendor name, your GitHub username is usually a good bet.

 ## Package versions

 We are also requiring the version `1.0.*` of monolog.
 This means any version